-There were more than a few who felt rankled when Morgan first publicly declared that it was his ambition to be a professional for England.
+There were more than a few in the Irish camp who felt rankled when Morgan first publicly declared that it was his ambition to be a professional for England.
 This was understandable, given he chose the eve of the sides’ first World Cup meeting in 2007 as the time to make this declaration.

 Aside from the timing of the announcement, the 32 year old is to be commended for his approach to playing for his adopted country.
 He has been clear and concise in his ambition, never wavering, even after his home nation secured full-member ICC status in 2017.
 He has stated in interviews that he knew as young as 13 that he wanted to play for England, and that he ‘feels English’ inside.
 Not to be discounted is the fact that he has an English mother, something that has allowed him to have had the career that he has thus far.

 As a power hitting middle order batsman Morgan has more ODI centuries than any other English captain, and has pioneered an innovative ‘all-guns blazing’ approach that has led to the number one ranking in the world.
 But his biggest mark on the game will be if he can lead England to its first World Cup victory on Sunday, no mean feat given they first encounter a tough semi-final with Australia on Thursday.

 As Ireland prepare for their first Test Match at Lords, the spiritual home of cricket, one can’t help but imagine the futile thought of how the 32 year old would have been able to assist.